Is the five-flow conjecture almost false?: Real zeros of the flow polynomials

 \subsection{$\bm{k=6,7}$: The isolated limiting point $\bm{Q=5}$}

-The family $G(6n,6)$ also provides a counter-example to Conjecture~\ref{conj.welsh}: it displays a real zero converging to $Q=5$ from below; for instance, $G(144,6)$ has a real zero at $Q\approx 4.9987003379$.
+The family $G(6n,6)$ provides a very strong counter-example to the Welsh conjecture (Conjecture~\ref{conj.welsh}), as it displays a real zero converging to $Q=5$ from below; for instance, $G(144,6)$ has a real zero at $Q\approx 4.9987003379$.

 This empirical observation will be made rigorous by applying Corollary~\ref{coro.BKW} to the family $G(6n,6)$ at $Q=5$.
 In this case, there is a unique (and therefore, real) leading eigenvalue, which corresponds to $\ell=3$ and $\lambda=(3)$: $\mu_{3,(3),\star}(5) \approx 177.122$.
 The corresponding amplitude $\alpha_{3,(3)}$ is given by (\ref{eigen_amp}), \be \alpha_{3,(3)}(Q) \;=\; \frac{1}{8} Q(Q-1)(Q-5) \,, \ee and is a polynomial in $Q$ with a single zero at $Q=5$.
 Therefore, the BKW theorem implies that $Q=5$ is an isolated limiting point for this family.
-The fact that the limiting point $Q=5$ is isolated implies that there is a interval of radius $\epsilon$ around $Q=5$ where there are no other limiting points.
+The fact that the limiting point $Q=5$ is isolated implies that there is an interval of radius $\epsilon$ around $Q=5$ where there are no other limiting points.
 Therefore, in this interval the eigenvalue $\mu_{3,(3),\star}$ is still dominant, and hence real.
 Therefore, Corollary~\ref{coro.BKW} implies that there is a sequence of {\em real}\/ zeros $\{Q_n\}$ converging to $Q=5$.
-We can go a little bit further and show that:
+We can go a little bit further and show that there exists a sequence of real zeros converging to $Q=5$ {\em from below}:

-\begin{corollary} The point $Q=5$ is an isolated limiting point for the family $G(6n,6)$ with $n\ge 3$.
+\begin{corollary} The point $Q=5$ is an isolated limiting point for the family $G(6n,6)$.
 There is a sequence of real zeros $\{Q_n\}$ of the flow polynomial $\Phi_{G(6n,6)}$ that converges to $Q=5$ from below. \end{corollary}

 \proof Let us consider the point $Q=5-\epsilon$ with $\epsilon$ small enough so that: 1) the leading eigenvalue $\mu_{3,(3),\star}(Q)>0$; 2) all other $N$ sub-leading eigenvalues $\mu_j$ satisfy $|\mu_j(Q)/\mu_{3,(3),\star}(Q)|\le r < 1$; 3) the sub-leading amplitudes $|\alpha_j|\le M$ are bounded; and 4) $\alpha_{3,(3)}(Q)< 0$.
 We can always choose $\epsilon$ so that these conditions are fulfilled, as the eigenvalues and amplitudes are analytic functions of $Q$ in a neighbourhood of $Q=5$.
 In addition, we know that $\Phi_{G(6n,6)}(5)>0$, due to Lemma~\ref{lemma.5flow}.
 Therefore, we only need to show that $\Phi_{G(6n,6)}(Q)<0$ for $n$ large enough.
 This is easy as, \be \Phi_{G(6n,6)}(Q) \;=\; \mu_{3,(3),\star}(Q)^n \left[ \alpha_{3,(3)}(Q) + \sum\limits_{j=1}^N \alpha_j(Q) \left(\frac{\mu_j(Q)}{\mu_{3,(3),\star}(Q)}\right)^n \right]\,. \ee We can always choose $N_0$ such that $NMr^{N_0}<|\alpha_{3,(3)}(5-\epsilon)|$.
 Then, for all $n\ge N_0$, the sign of $\Phi_{G(6n,6)}(Q)$ is that of $\alpha_{3,(3)}(Q)$ (i.e., negative), so that there should be a point $Q_0$ in $(5-\epsilon,5)$ such that $\Phi_{G(6n,6)}(Q_0)=0$.